 - monoclonal antibodies targeting cytokines (e.g., TNF inhibitors, anti-interleukin-1 [IL-1], anti-IL-6 [tocilizumab or sarilumab], etc.);

 - monoclonal antibodies targeting T-cells or B-cells as treatment for COVID-19.

 Note: receipt of anti-SARS-CoV-2 monoclonal antibody (mAb) prior to enrollment (e.g. bamlanivimab) for their current COVID-19 illness is not exclusionary

 - .
 Use of probenecid that cannot be discontinued at study enrollment.

 - .
-Received more than one dose of dexamethasone 6 mg or larger (or equivalent for other glucocorticoids) in the 7 days prior to time of randomization.
-Note: total daily dose equivalents include 40 mg prednisone, 32 mg methylprednisolone and 160 mg hydrocortisone.
+Received 6 mg or more of dexamethasone by mouth (po) or Intravenous (IV) (or equivalent for other glucocorticoids) in one day, on more than one day, in the 7 days prior to time of randomization.
+Note: 6 mg dexamethasone dose equivalents include 40 mg prednisone, 32 mg methylprednisolone and 160 mg hydrocortisone.

 - .
-Received > / = 20 mg/day of prednisone (or equivalent for other glucocorticoids) for > / = 14 consecutive days in the 4 weeks prior to screening.
+Received > / = 20 mg/day of prednisone po or IV (or equivalent for other glucocorticoids) for > / = 14 consecutive days in the 4 weeks prior to screening.